Colombian peace process: Background

 The Colombian armed conflict is one of the longest-running ongoing armed conflicts in the world.
 It officially began in 1964 with the creation of two major guerrilla groups: the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC), founded by rebel leader Manuel Marulanda, and the National Liberation Army (Colombia) (Ejército de Liberación Nacional, ELN), which was later led by Spanish priest Manuel Pérez Martínez, also known as El Cura Pérez.
 The ELN has been classified as a terrorist organization by the governments of Colombia, the United States, Canada, New Zealand, and the European Union.

 In 1990 and 1991, several smaller guerrilla groups reached peace agreements with the Colombian government, leading to their demobilization and reintegration into civilian political life.
 The first to do so was the 19th of April Movement (M-19), which disarmed in exchange for a blanket amnesty.
 Other groups that followed similar paths included most fronts of the Popular Liberation Army (EPL) and the Movimiento Armado Quintín Lame (MAQL).

 However, efforts to reach a peace agreement with the FARC were consistently unsuccessful.
 The most notable attempt prior to the 2012 process occurred between 1999 and 2002, during the presidency of Andrés Pastrana Arango.
 Pastrana granted the FARC a special demilitarized zone to facilitate talks, but despite three years of negotiations, no agreement was reached.
 On February 20, 2002, Pastrana ended the peace process and ordered the military to retake control of the zone, just months before the 2002 presidential elections.
 During the process, the FARC had used the demilitarized area to hold hostages, negotiate prisoner exchanges, train fighters, and plan military operations.

 This failed peace process coincided with an escalation in violence, driven in part by the rapid expansion of right-wing paramilitary groups such as the United Self-Defense Forces of Colombia (AUC), who opposed negotiations with guerrillas.
-Between 1998 and 2002, Colombia experienced some of its most violent years in recent history: the national homicide rate rose from 58.9 to 69.7 per 100,000 inhabitants, there were over 3,000 kidnappings annually, 390 attacks on civilian settlements (mostly by the FARC), and 898 massacres—primarily carried out by paramilitaries—resulting in more than 5,400 deaths.
+Between 1998 and 2002, Colombia experienced some of its most violent years in recent history: the national homicide rate rose from 58.9 to 69.7 per 100,000 inhabitants, there were over 3,000 kidnappings annually, 390 attacks on civilian settlements and 898 massacres, primarily carried out by paramilitaries, resulting in more than 5,400 deaths.

 Widespread public disillusionment with the peace process contributed to the election of Álvaro Uribe in 2002.
 Uribe ran on a hardline platform that rejected dialogue without a prior cessation of hostilities.
 As president, he implemented the democratic security (seguridad democrática) policy, reframing the conflict as a war on terrorism and drug trafficking.
 His administration pledged to “implacably punish” terrorism, dismantle armed groups, and reestablish state control across the country.
 Complementing this approach, Uribe launched collective and individual demobilization programs that offered pardons for political crimes and assistance to those who laid down arms.
 These efforts, along with the controversial Justice and Peace Law of 2005, provided the legal framework for the demobilization of paramilitary groups between 2003 and 2006.